ANCIR/DoubleOffshore.org/README.md

 # TODO

-* permalinks to country/company info
+* popups for rigs and companies in Sankey